enu-kuro/react-markify/README.md

 # react-markify
-React component to highlight words
+React component to highlight words.

+Most of the codes are borrowed from [react-linkify](https://github.com/tasti/react-linkify).

 ## Installation